DepTrai95/vue-anamit/README.md

 ## Running the project locally

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:5173/`.
-The app should automatically reload if you change any of the source files.
+The app should automatically reload on any changes of the source files thanks to Vites HMR.

 ## Build